VijayRod/demo/container-storage/logs/identity-sp_managed.md

 The managed user identity can be used to create an AKS cluster as indicated in https://learn.microsoft.com/en-us/azure/aks/use-managed-identity.

 ```
-# To create an AKS cluster using the specified identity.
+# To create an AKS cluster using the specified identity
 clustername=aksmsiuser
 az aks create -g $rgname -n $clustername --enable-managed-identity --assign-identity $identityUri
 ```

 ```
-# To display the identity.
+# To display the identity
 az aks show -g $rgname -n $clustername --query identity

-# Here is a sample output below.
+# Here is a sample output below
 {
   "principalId": null,
   "tenantId": null,